-The fees collected through passport sales go towards tryout ice costs, paying trainers to look after player safety, and paying professional coaches and assistants to run the tryout sessions.
-At the conclusion of tryouts excess monies (if any) go directly into the development fund that supports Saturday skills sessions, goalie training, and other player and coach development programs.
+The fees collected through passport sales cover tryout ice costs, paying trainers to look after player safety, and paying professional coaches and assistants to run the tryout sessions.
+At the conclusion of tryouts excess monies (if any) go into player and coach development programs and purchasing on-ice equipment for the entire association.